ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Bosses guide a team to achieve results
 - Three areas of responsibility: guidance (feedback/coaching, praise and criticism), team-building(hiring, firing, promoting, motivation), results (getting things done)
 - Relationships, not power, drive you forward
-- "Your ability to build trusting, human connections with the people who report directly to you will determine the quality of everything that follows" (p8)
+> "Your ability to build trusting, human connections with the people who report directly to you will determine the quality of everything that follows" (p8)

 - Two dimensions to move in a positive direction: give a damn, challenge directly
 - Be your whole self, show that you care personally
-- "It’s not just business; it is personal, and deeply personal"
+> "It’s not just business; it is personal, and deeply personal"

 - Telling people when work isn’t good enough, delivering hard feedback, holding a high bar for results
-- Radical Candor = Care Personally + Challenge Directly
+- **Radical Candor = Care Personally + Challenge Directly**
 - Bring your whole self to work (how?)
 - Being a boss is a job, not a value judgment
 - Finding out what makes us get out of bed and what makes us wanna stay there
 - They may never repay you, but they are likely to pay it forward.
-- "Challenging others and encouraging them to challenge you helps build trusting relationships".
+> "Challenging others and encouraging them to challenge you helps build trusting relationships".
 You care enough to point out when things aren’t going well and admit you are wrong and committed to fixing mistakes (pg14)

-- Good rule of thumb: leave three unimportant things unsaid each day
+- **Good rule of thumb: leave three unimportant things unsaid each day**
-- Radical Candor is not front-stabbing, not an open invite to be a jerk, not schmoozing - remember you have to care about people
+- Radical Candor is not front-stabbing, not an open invite to be a jerk, not schmoozing - remember **you have to care about people**
 - Radical Candor is sensitive to context.
 Not what is said, it’s what is heard.
 It’s measured at the listeners ear.
 Only works if person understand that you care personally
 - Communication and how to give feedback and share perspectives differs by company, country, and culture - be aware of this and still push for Radical Candor (e.g. from experiences in Tokyo at Google the author encouraged "polite persistence")

 ## 2: get, give, and encourage guidance
-- "Um" note to self: check to see if you are seeing up, if so stop!
+- "Um" note to self: check to see if you are saying "ummmm" a lot, if so stop!
 Work to improve.
 Maybe speech coach?
 - Give operational feedback (what can be done to help fix, in example the authors boss offers to provide a speech coach)
-- Do not personalize feedback, the boss said "makes you sound stupid", not "makes you stupid" or "you are stupid"
-- "It’s not mean, it’s clear"
+- Do not personalize feedback, the boss said "makes you sound stupid", not "makes you stupid" or "you are stupid" -> "It’s not mean, it’s clear"
 - Contextualize comments, be personal and specific with your praise
 - "I admire that about you"
 - "To keep winning, criticize the wins"